The Dark Divide

 The Dark Divide is a 2020 feature film based on the memoir Where Bigfoot Walks: Crossing the Dark Divide by Robert Michael Pyle.

 Plot

-Pyle, a lepidopterist, sets out on a 30-day trek through the Gifford Pinchot National Forest to document butterflies and moths following the traumatic death of his wife from cancer.
+Pyle, a lepidopterist, sets out on a 30-day trek through the Gifford Pinchot National Forest to document butterflies and moths following his wife’s terminal ovarian cancer diagnosis.
 An inexperienced hiker, Pyle encounters challenges including frightening wildlife and getting lost in a cave.
 When he completes the hike, taking far more days than he had expected to, he leaves the wilderness with a sense of accomplishment.